TwitchLib/TwitchLib/README.md

 - GetTwitchStream(string channel) - Returns TwitchStream object containing API data related to a stream
 - GetTwitchFollower(string channel) - Returns asc or desc list of followers from a specific channel, returns list of TwitchFollower objects.
 - GetUptime(string channel) - Returns TimeSpan object representing time between creation_at of stream, and now.
+- SetClientId(string clientId) - Sets ClientId for inclusion in all API calls per Twitch requirement.

 ### TwitchLibExample
 This project demonstrates a majority of the functionality that TwitchLib allows for.
 Includes a basic UI that has textboxes and buttons that allow for required input in the various functions.
 Supports reading twitch account details from credentials.txt (one per line: username, oauth, channel).